waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Officer (Gatehouse): (0, 4) in Route36RuinsOfAlphGate.
 - Gramps (Gatehouse): (7, 6) in Route36RuinsOfAlphGate.
 Mentioned "strange tree" on the road.
 - Lass: (51, 8) on Route 36.
 Mentioned "odd tree" blocking the way to Goldenrod City.
 - Arthur: (45, 5) on Route 36.
 Appears on Thursdays.
-Gave Hard Stone (boosts Rock moves).
+Gave Hard Stone.
 - Fisher: (44, 9) on Route 36.
 Mentioned failure to punch the tree.
+- Weird Tree: (35, 9) on Route 36.
+Blocks path to Goldenrod.
+Does not respond to A.

 ## Exploration Log
 - Ruins of Alph Detour: